How to make distilled water for free: 5 easy steps to try at home

-Making distilled water is quick and easy.
-But why would you need it?
 You can use distilled water for almost anything.
-It's commonly used for aquariums, car maintenance, humidifiers, CPAP machines and even drinking water.
-For example, did you know that purified water is actually distilled water?
-That's right, you may be paying for bottles of water that you can make for free at home.
+Car maintenance, humidifiers, watering plants and even fresh water for your aquarium.
+Making distilled water at home is pretty simple and can help save money on bottles of water.
+However, it lacks some of the nutrients that other store-bought options have.
+Don't worry, we'll explain.

+If you use distilled water often, it may come in handy to make -- especially late at night.
 All you need is two pots, water, a stove and a few minutes of your time.
-Oh, and maybe something to put it in when you're done.
-Making your distilled water saves you a trip to the store and money.
 Trust me, it's a game-changer.

-I'll walk you through the five steps, different types of distilled water that you may not know about and if it's really safe to drink distilled water (more below).
+I'll walk you through the five steps, different types of distilled water that you may not know about and the big differences between all of the types of water you come across in the store below.
 Here's how to clean mold and bacteria out of your washing machine and the best way to clean out a clogged sink.
 We've recently updated this story.
-And here are the best water filters to get rid of bacteria that may be floating around.

 Read more: Best water filter pitchers of 2021